 1. All About himAsk your partner how he would like to spend the day, so he knows you are thinking about his feelings and planning to support him.
 Many men feel their role through fertility uncertainty and treatment is to support you.
 Father’s Day can be a chance for you to demonstrate your support for him and his needs.

 2. A time to build your own family tradition for how to spend this day.Building traditions together is an enjoyable part of family life.
 Whether Father’s Day means spending time with extended family or something completely different; discuss together what you want it to mean in your relationship and how you want to acknowledge it.

 3. A day to focus on the positives of your relationship.Fertility uncertainty and treatments demand a lot a from people and sometimes we are not the best versions of ourselves with each other through the process.
 Father’s Day can be a time when you and partner reflect on what is positive in the relationship you have with each other.
 It can provide a opportunity to reconnect as a couple and have some fun together.

 However you decide you want to spend the day, talking and planning for it creates an opportunity for your partner to talk about his feelings and his experience of fertility uncertainty.
 The day itself can be about whatever you like.

-Repromed NZ offer private and public funded IVF treatment and may be able to help you.
-You can book a free 15 minute phone consultation with a fertility doctor.
+Repromed provides personalised fertility treatment for your individual situation and values.
+For more information visit www.repromed.co.nz or you can book a free 15 minute phone consultation with a fertility doctor.
 Click here to make the first step or call 0800 483 105 to find out more.